alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1** (`List`), we contrasted `Map` (`Select`) vs `Bind` (`SelectMany`) on `List<T>` and then built `Maybe<T>` for optional pipelines.

-The Result monad lets you sequence and compose computations that can fail.
-Your methods return either Result.Ok(value) or Result.Fail(error), and you compose them with Bind by short-circuiting on the first failure.
-Use it when you want the possibility of failure—and the error value—to be explicit in the return type.
-If you need to accumulate multiple errors (for example, form validation) or you have more than two meaningful outcomes, a Result is not a great fit.
-You _can_ model “many errors” as Result<T, List<TError>>, but you then have to define the aggregation rules yourself.
+The Result monad lets you sequence computations that can fail.
+You return `Ok(value)` or `Fail(error)`, then compose with `Bind` to short-circuit on the first failure.
+If you need to accumulate many errors (form validation) or you have more than two meaningful outcomes, Result is not a great fit.

 This post uses Result<TSuccess, TError> to model failure with an error value.
 You can think of it as Maybe<T>, except the “no value” case carries why it’s missing.
-Keep results unwrapped until the boundary, then handle them with Match once to keep the happy path linear.[^checked-exceptions]
+Keep results unwrapped until the boundary, then handle them with Match once.[^checked-exceptions]

 If you're coming from FP, this is _essentially_ a right-biased `Either<TError, TSuccess>`: `TError` is the failure branch and `TSuccess` is the success branch, by convention.

 ### TL;DR
-What it looks like (this specific `Error` record is not part of the `Result` monad, you can use something else if you want):
+What it looks like (this `Error` record is just one option):

 ```csharp
 public record Error(string Code, string Message);